GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/02.Thy-Word-Is-Like-a-Garden/docs.md

 ---
+title: |
-title: 402.
-Thy Word Is Like a Garden
+    402. Thy Word Is Like a Garden - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 402.
+Thy Word Is Like a Garden.
+Thy Word is like a garden, Lord, With flowers bright and fair; And ev'ry one who seeks may pluck And weave a garland rare.
+    keywords:  |
-    keywords: Christ in Song, Thy Word Is Like a Garden, Thy Word is like a garden, Lord,
+        Christ in Song, adventhymnals, advent hymnals, Thy Word Is Like a Garden, Thy Word is like a garden, Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 402. THY WORD IS LIKE A GARDEN
+####  Christ in Song,

 ```txt
 1.